A 5-Year Journey To Document LGBTQ Love Stories In China

 Editor's note: Some of the images below depict nudity.

-Although China ended the persecution of homosexuality in 1997, activists say the stigma around being LGBTQ — and discussing it publicly — remains today.
+Although China officially decriminalized homosexuality in 1997, activists say the stigma around being LGBTQ — and discussing it publicly — remains today.

 In the past few years, Chinese Web censors have made headlines for repeatedly targeting depictions of homosexuality.
 In a 2018 survey by the U.N. and the Chinese University of Hong Kong, only 5% of LGBTQ people in China felt comfortable being out at work.